The Salvation Army in Australia: Twentieth century

 It is thought that the name of the popular biscuit by Arnotts, SAO, stands for ‘Salvation Army Officer’.

-Twenty-first century

 Australia One

-On Friday 30 November 2018, General Brian Peddle announced that the two territories of Australia (The Salvation Army, Australian Eastern Territory and The Salvation Army, Australia Southern Territory) were again one territory, to be known as the Australia Territory.
+On 30 November 2018, General Brian Peddle announced that the two territories of Australia (The Salvation Army, Australian Eastern Territory and The Salvation Army, Australia Southern Territory) were again one territory, to be known as the Australia Territory.
 This project was known as Australia One.

 Statistics

 The Salvation Army Year Book 2015 outlines the official statistics for the two Australian territories as of 1 January 2014.
 In The Salvation Army, Australian Eastern Territory: